Culture & Institutional Excellence

 These are the places the university posts all job vacancies:

-One strategy might be to develop a stronger relationship with leaders in your field at HBCUs and HSIs for future hiring, academic partnerships, and other collaborations.
+One strategy might be to develop a stronger relationship with leaders in your field at universities whose educational goals meet your field’s needs for future hiring, academic partnerships, and other collaborations.
+Think also about goals your department has for future curricular coverage or areas in which you are lacking expertise, and topics related to CSU initiatives (e.g., related to the Student Success Framework) when making decisions about what kinds of relationships you might establish with other universities.
 To begin this process, a personal email is a better communication than a blanket post of a position.
-See below for suggested email language, but consider other efforts to build this relationship as a longer term goal.
+See below for suggested email language, but consider other efforts to build this relationship as a longer-term goal.

 Suggested email language: